 Colorblind Accessibility Considerations

-People who are colorblind may have difficulty seeing the contrast between background and foreground colors as well as have trouble seeing certain color combinations.
+People who are colorblind may have difficulty seeing the contrast between background and foreground colors and have trouble seeing certain color combinations.

 According to the National Eye Institute, those who are colorblind often struggle with:

-- Red-green: Individuals with red-green color blindness have a hard time telling the difference between red and green.
+- Red-green: Individuals with red-green color blindness have difficulty telling the difference between red and green.
 This is the most common type of color blindness

 - Blue-yellow: This less-common type makes it hard to distinguish the difference between blue and green, and between yellow and red